 - Routine veterinary care and evaluation are important, as is achieving and maintaining an appropriate weight in your cat and feeding him an appropriate diet.

-Which cats are most at risk?Diabetes, and Type II diabetes specifically, is a very common disorder in cats.
+Which Cats Are Most at Risk for Diabetes?Diabetes, and Type II diabetes specifically, is a very common disorder in cats.
 The condition is most common in overweight, neutered male cats over 8 years of age, and those that exclusively eat a high carbohydrate diet (which includes pretty much any diet of dry cat food).
 Additionally, Burmese cats seem to also be at a higher overall risk.

-- Excessive thirst (polydipsia): Many owners report their cat drinking from the dog’s water bowl, or the sink, bathtub, or toilet.
+Many owners report their cat drinking from the dog’s water bowl or the sink, bathtub, or toilet.
 This sign could also indicate kidney disease, certain liver disorders, and certain other hormonal disorders, amongst other conditions.

-- Excessive urination (polyuria): Often the first indication that a cat is urinating excessively is that there are more and larger clumps of urine in the litter box, or urine spots outside the litter box.
+Often the first indication that a cat is urinating excessively is that there are more and larger clumps of urine in the litter box or urine spots outside the litter box.
 It is important that cats with excessive urination be evaluated by a veterinarian to determine the underlying cause.

 Diabetes is often easily diagnosed and controllable.
 However, when undiagnosed or poorly managed, diabetes can be devastating and lead to a variety of debilitating, expensive, and potentially fatal conditions.
 Some of these conditions are outlined below.